-Today, the executive board has presented the annual report of Signifly ApS for the financial year 1 January - 31 December 2020.
+Today, the board of directors and the managing director have presented the annual report of Lovemade ApS for the financial year 1 January - 31 December 2020.

 The annual report has been presented in accordance with the Danish Financial Statements Act.